 The Biggest special attraction of chimp Is, that it can choose any form of movement best fits the situation.

-On the whole the robot can walk up and down slopes of up to 20 degrees and it focuses on sophisticated lower limb system that combines the torque and twist of the chimpanzee’s lower body.
+On the whole, the robot can walk up and down slopes of up to 20 degrees and it focuses on a sophisticated lower limb system that combines the torque and twist of the chimpanzee’s lower body.
 And, like a real chimp, the robot’s feet and hands have multiple sensors and multiple points of contact.

-Sensors include a pressure sensor array of 43 individual force sensing resistor (FSR) sensors.
+Sensors include a pressure sensor array of 43 individual force-sensing resistor (FSR) sensors.
 It also has six additional FSR-sensors used for collision detection.

-“Spectacular feature of chimp is that, it walks around and carries its own weight — and it can carry 20 to 25 kg of additional weight.”
+“Spectacular feature of chimp is that it walks around and carries its own weight — and it can carry 20 to 25 kg of additional weight.”